Last updated on September 28th, 2022 at 01:38 pm

 - the number and percentage of already processed results and being processed among others.

-We’ll also tell you what it means for your WAEC result to be withheld and what you can possibly do to keep to get your result released.
+We’ll also tell you what it means for your WAEC result to be withheld and what you can possibly do to get your result released.

 Data on WAEC Withheld Results in Nigeria from 2009 till date